Fabio3rs/llvmup/README.md

 An LLVM version manager inspired by tools like **rustup**, **Python venv**, and **Node Version Manager (nvm)**.
 LLVMUP allows you to download, install, compile from source, and switch between different LLVM versions.

-**WARNING:**
-This is experimental software and may contain bugs.
-Use at your own risk.
+**Development Status:** This project is in active development and has not reached v1.0 yet.
+While functional, features and APIs may change.
 Contributions and bug reports are welcome!

 ## Key Features